Osceola and Renegade

-Osceola and Renegade are the official mascots of the Florida State University Seminoles.
+Osceola and Renegade are the official symbols of the Florida State University Seminoles.
 Osceola, representing the historical Seminole leader Osceola, and his Appaloosa horse Renegade introduce home football games by riding to midfield with a burning spear and planting it in the turf.

 Osceola and Renegade debuted in 1978, and are the most recent of several mascots used by the school.
 FSU has tried to ensure a dignified depiction of Osceola.
 The portrayal is supported by leaders of the Seminole Tribe of Florida.

 Depiction

 Florida State's Osceola tradition is overseen by Allen Durham, whose father, Bill Durham, introduced it in 1978.

 Osceola wears Native American-themed regalia that is designed and approved by the Seminole Tribe of Florida, consisting of leather clothing, moccasins, face paint, and a garnet bandana.
 He carries a feathered spear and is accompanied by Renegade, an appaloosa horse whom he rides bareback.
-Osceola performs at all home football games at Doak Campbell Stadium and related events like Homecoming.
+Osceola performs at all home football games at Doak Campbell Stadium and related events like homecoming.
 He initiates each game by charging Renegade to midfield while the Marching Chiefs perform the War Chant.
 Right after the team enters and before the first play of the game occurs, he hurls a flaming spear into the ground at the center of the field.

 The Durham family personally selects and trains both the rider and horse, and it coordinates the tradition with oversight by the university.
 Students portraying Osceola must undertake a two-year apprenticeship, demonstrate necessary riding skill for the role as well as moral character and maintain a grade-point average of 3.0.
 Students receive a scholarship for portraying Osceola and are required to remain in character and abide by a set of protocols throughout all performances.
 There is only one Osceola impersonator at a time; as of 2018 seventeen students have played the role, with the seventeenth rider currently serving.